grafana/developer-advocacy/templates/GOH checklist.md

 ## Pre-show checklist

+- [ ] Create a new `.md` file and copy this template into it.
+Check things off as you work through it.
 - [ ] Contact the guest and tell them about Office Hours.
 	> At Grafana Labs, we do a livestream called [Grafana Office Hours](https://www.youtube.com/watch?v=uk7NoagbJ28&list=PLDGkOdUX1Ujrrse-cdj20RRah9hyHdxBu), where we have guests on to talk about how to use Grafana, observability, or visualization.
 I saw your [blog post/video/post] on [source] and I think it would be great to have you on the show to share your experience about [topic].
 	Office Hours is an hour-long live conversation that is streamed to the [Grafana YouTube channel](https://youtube.com/@grafana).
 It's very casual, and you can also share your screen if you'd like to do a demo (not required).
 If you'd like to join, I'd love to have you!